 Endangered Asian elephants are being slaughtered for their skin.
-The discovery of 421 kgs of elephant skin, seized in Southwest China and multiple sightings of elephant skin in Myanmar, confirms this devastating trade.
+A recent discovery of 421 kgs of elephant skin, seized in Southwest China and multiple sightings of elephant skin in Myanmar, confirmed this devastating trade.

-It's hard to look at this photo without wincing.
 Elephants are killed, stripped of their skin which is then cut into pieces.
-The skin is sold on the black market as a medicinal cure or turned into beads for jewellery.
+The skin is sold online and at markets as a medicinal cure or turned into beads for jewellery.
 Asian elephants are up against it; they are endangered; battling massive loss of habitat, ripped from the wild for the tourist trade and now their very skin is in demand.

 STEP 1: Create Awareness

 We released an undercover video at the Convention on International Trade in Endangered Species in Johannesburg last September 2016.

 STEP 2: Gather Evidence

 Fund undercover investigations to establish the full extent of this abhorrent trade and how to stop it.